 Knowing your hardiness zone is crucial to your succulents’ health.
-It enables you to choose proper succulents for the weather conditions where you are living.
+It enables you to choose proper succulents for the weather conditions where you live.

-As you already know your succulents care need and dormancy period, it is also essential to understand their hardiness zone.
-This information will help you have the best experience growing the succulents.
+As you already know your succulents' need and dormancy period, it is also essential to understand their hardiness zone.

 What is Succulents Hardiness Zone

 According to the United States’ Department of Agriculture (USDA), succulent hardiness zone is the area in which a specific succulent genus is capable of growing.
 The hardiness zone has suitable weather conditions for the plants to thrive.